OPC UA vs MQTT Sparkplug B: The Industrial Connectivity Decision (2026)

 Figure 3: Unified Namespace data flow.
 PLCs, sensors, and SCADA feed edge nodes; edge nodes publish into the MQTT broker that hosts the UNS; the broker fans current state out to MES, historian, cloud analytics, and ML consumers.
 The figure shows why the UNS is so attractive operationally: producers and consumers grow independently.
 Adding the ML pipeline on the right requires zero changes on the left.
 Compare this to a point-to-point world where every new consumer means a new integration against every relevant source.

 On raw performance, the picture is nuanced.
-For deterministic, low-latency machine control, OPC UA PubSub over UDP — especially combined with Time-Sensitive Networking (TSN) — delivers bounded, sub-millisecond, cyclic data exchange that a broker-mediated TCP path cannot match.
+For deterministic, low-latency machine control, OPC UA PubSub over UDP — especially combined with Time-Sensitive Networking (TSN), and now the FX profile purpose-built for this — delivers bounded, sub-millisecond, cyclic data exchange that a broker-mediated TCP path cannot match.
 The broker is an extra hop, and TCP plus a fan-out broker introduces variable latency.
 For high-throughput data distribution to many consumers, Sparkplug’s lightweight payloads, aliasing, and report-by-exception minimise bandwidth and let a single broker serve large topic fan-outs efficiently.
 Footprint also differs sharply: a Sparkplug edge node can run comfortably on a constrained gateway, while a full OPC UA server stack with companion-spec support is considerably heavier.
 The honest summary is that OPC UA wins on determinism and semantic depth, Sparkplug wins on footprint, decoupling, and cloud-bound scale-out — and the two performance profiles map almost perfectly onto the two use cases of control versus democratization.

 It is also important not to overstate Sparkplug’s latency penalty in the contexts where it is actually deployed.
 For data democratization, MES integration, historian feeds, and cloud analytics, the relevant latency budget is measured in tens or hundreds of milliseconds, not microseconds, and a well-provisioned broker on a local network adds a negligible fraction of that.
 The report-by-exception model often improves effective freshness compared to polling, because a changed value is published the instant it changes rather than waiting for the next poll cycle.
 The places where broker latency genuinely disqualifies Sparkplug are closed-loop control, motion synchronisation, safety interlocks, and anything where a late or jittery sample causes a physical consequence — and those are precisely the places where you would never route control traffic through an enterprise message bus regardless of protocol.
 Recognising that boundary is what keeps the comparison honest: the two protocols are not competing for the same milliseconds.